 By adding a link to the footer of your site, marketing companies help themselves at your expense. and are acting naively, greedily, or simply short-sighted.

-One of the best things we do for our clients is to help them rank well in Google.
-As a whole, our clients receive over 250,000 visitors each month from Google, and it’s not from any secret trick — it’s just a lot of small pieces that add up to help everyone succeed.
-One of those pieces is a lack of unnecessary links on your site to leak your “link juice”.
+One of the best things we do for our clients is to help them rank well in Google searches.
+One of the influences on search rank is a lack of unnecessary links on your site to leak your “link juice”.

 Pretend your home page has 12 units of “link juice” (which we’ll use to show the imaginary level of value Google has placed on your site).
 You can use those 12 units any way you want.
 If you have two links on your home page, each link would get 6 units and those pages would benefit from that by ranking well in Google for their own search terms.